 4. Follow Ratio of Backlinks

 Backlinks have 2 classifications based on the attribute of backlink: dofollow and nofollow backlinks.
 You can learn more about these 2 types in our other article here.
-For link signals, we will focus on the dofollow backlinks pointing to your website.
+We will focus on the dofollow backlinks pointing to your website for link signals.

 For a good link signal, you must have a good ratio of websites that gave follow backlinks.
 These websites must also give backlinks to your site willingly or by reaching out to them organically.